 Where Do Redcaps Hang Out?

-Mythical Creatures Guide claim the redcaps mustn’t let the blood dry out since they die if it does.
-Though where they find a steady supply of victims if they live in ruined castles, I’m not sure.
+Yet this bloody cap proves to be a weak spot for the redcaps.
+They can’t let the blood dry out because they will die if it does.
+This apparently explains the glee with which they kill, though I’m not sure where they find a steady supply of victims if they live in ruined castles.

 Henderson even describes them: “He is depicted as a short thickset old man, with long prominent teeth, skinny fingers armed with talons like eagles, large eyes of a fiery-red colour, grisly hair streaming down his shoulders, iron boots, a pikestaff in his left hand, and a red cap on his head” (1879: 253).

-Instead, quoting the Bible at him or holding up a Cross drives him away.
-He disappears in a flash of flames and leaves a large tooth behind.
+You can either quote the Bible at him or hold up a Cross.
+Either of these actions should drive him away.
+If you’re successful, the redcap disappears with a yell in a flash of flames and leaves behind a large tooth.

 Other Redcaps in Folklore